 Talent is your largest line item.
 The conversations behind it are invisible.

 Quiet churn.
 Strategy that doesn’t land.
 The conversations that should have happened earlier and didn’t.
 They all trace back to the same broken layer — and most of what your performance review system catches arrives too late to coach.
-Ren is the layer underneath: an accountability conversations layer for every seat in the org, built on a decade of methodology, in the tools your team already uses.
+Most managers handle what they see one of two ways: pushing too hard, or going too easy.
+Ren is the third — challenge with care — for every seat in the org, built on a decade of methodology, in the tools your team already uses.

 Most of the CEOs and COOs we work with expense Ren to Legal, not HR.
 The ROI is easier to defend that way.